ExpressionEngine/ExpressionEngine-User-Guide/docs/member/password-validation.md

 ## Overview

-It is recommended to select good [password security policy](control-panel/settings/security-privacy.md#password-security-policy) that the site members would need to adhere to.
-Since the password rank is measured using complex algorithm, ExpressionEngine is providing AJAX endpoint that can return password strength prior to for submission.
+It is recommended to select good a [password security policy](control-panel/settings/security-privacy.md#password-security-policy) that the site members would need to adhere to.
+Since the password rank is measured using complex algorithm, ExpressionEngine is providing an AJAX endpoint that can return password strength prior to for submission.

 ## Validation URL

     `{exp:member:validation_url fields="password_rank"}`

-Return URL that is serving as endpoint for validating member data and getting password rank.
+Return URL that is serving as the endpoint for validating member data and getting password rank.
 It can only accept POST requests sent via AJAX.
-It returns JSON string that can contain following keys:
+It returns a JSON string that can contain following keys:
  - `success` - (boolean) indicates whether the posted values validate.
 Is not included for `password_rank` requests
  - `errors` - array of validation errors, if present
  - `rank` - (int) password rank